Applying for a grant: what you need to know

 Yes, but the Foundation’s funds cannot be used for these activities since the Foundation does not fund costs directly related to lobbying, advocating, or promoting a particular position on a legal or public policy issue.

-Funding may be used to purchase capital expenditures such as computers and furniture.
+Unlike our project granting streams, Catalyst provides core funding.
+As such, funding may be used to purchase capital expenditures such as computers and furniture.
 The cost of these purchases should be reasonable and proportionate to the access to justice activities.
 We will not fund capital expenditures for immoveable assets (i.e. buildings).

 No. The budget you submit with your application must cover a January to December time period to align with the Catalyst program’s funding schedule.
 We will accept past budgets and financial statements that use your organization’s fiscal year.